 Finds the display mode that most closely matches the requested display mode.

-HRESULT FindClosestMatchingMode1( [in] const DXGI_MODE_DESC1 *pModeToMatch, [out] DXGI_MODE_DESC1 *pClosestMatch, [in] IUnknown *pConcernedDevice );
+HRESULT FindClosestMatchingMode1( [in] const DXGI_MODE_DESC1 *pModeToMatch, [out] DXGI_MODE_DESC1 *pClosestMatch, [in, optional] IUnknown *pConcernedDevice );

 - pModeToMatch [in]

 A pointer to the DXGI_MODE_DESC1 structure that describes the display mode to match.
 Members of DXGI_MODE_DESC1 can be unspecified, which indicates no preference for that member.
 A value of 0 for Width or Height indicates that the value is unspecified.
 If either Width or Height is 0, both must be 0.
 A numerator and denominator of 0 in RefreshRate indicate it is unspecified.
 Other members of DXGI_MODE_DESC1 have enumeration values that indicate that the member is unspecified.
 If pConcernedDevice is NULL, the Format member of DXGI_MODE_DESC1 cannot be DXGI_FORMAT_UNKNOWN.

 - pClosestMatch [out]

 A pointer to the DXGI_MODE_DESC1 structure that receives a description of the display mode that most closely matches the display mode described at pModeToMatch.

 - pConcernedDevice [in, optional]